 The seeds are ground into raw organic milk thistle powder, which we find is best enjoyed over porridges and yogurts or in smoothies.
 Per 100g, our powder contains 4.7g of flavonolignans; 25g of protein; and 46g of dietary fibre.

 Both Erbology Milk Thistle Oil and Milk Thistle Powder are vegan and clean of any preservatives or genetic modifications.
-Milk thistle has a delicate, nutty flavour, with a lightly herbal sweetness.
-It tastes as soft but as wild as its name would suggest; the powder is pleasingly and lightly bitter.
+Milk thistle has a delicate, nutty flavour, with a slight herbal bitterness.

 Key milk thistle benefits